 Part 4, Section 1 —

-Bobby BlueJacket and Bobby Wilson strolled across the Stone Brothers Buick car lot under lines of lightbulbs strung up overhead like it was a garden party.
-Bobby Wilson was going to buy his pal a new car and—as the dealership was allegedly connected with the Chicago Outfit—they’d be able to get a discount.
+Bobby BlueJacket and Bobby Wilson strolled across the Stone Brothers Buick jeep lot under lines of lightbulbs strung up overhead like it was a garden party.
+Bobby Wilson was going to buy his pal a new jeep and—as the dealership with Jeep dealer St. Louis was allegedly connected with the Chicago Outfit—they’d be able to get a discount.
 BlueJacket had been out of prison only a few days.

 Al Grimes, a Stone Brothers salesman, walked up.
 “Do you know that son of a bitch that just come out the door?”
 Grimes asked.

 “Nah, I don’t know him,”said BlueJacket.
 “Who was it?”

 “Hell, that was the foreman on your jury,” Grimes remarked.
 “He looked up and seen you and goddamn near had a heart attack.”
 It was George Roysdon.

 What he thought, apparently, was that I hunted him down!
 Well anyway, I’m not even sure how long it was after that—one day I’m reading my newspaper and here’s this young guy they’re writin’ this story about that’s in jail.
 They filed a goddamn robbery charge on him: George Roysdon, Jr. And of course, I was thinking how nice it would be to run into that son of a bitch and tell him, “Now how does it feel, goddamn punk?”
 But the thing of it is, I really didn’t need to do that, because you know why?
 The minute that that boy got arrested and the police, or whoever it was, called his daddy and told him, “Your son’s in this jail,” what’s the very first thing you think went through his mind?
 The very first thing: The name “Bobby BlueJacket.”